twota/terms-of-service-and-privacy-policy/README.md

 If a user registers for a “Twota” account but has not engaged in any activity or usage of the “Twota” application for more than "90 calendar days".

 In such cases, “Twota” may classify such accounts as inactive or spam and will make them invisible, suspend, block, or permanently delete them without prior notice.

+🔔 Important Note:

+If a user creates a profile containing low-quality, watermarked, unrealistic, or inappropriate photos, or incomplete or meaningless profile sections, or content that violates our Terms or Policies, or personal information such as phone numbers shared within profile sections, the profile may be temporarily hidden until the content is updated and the user successfully completes the verification process.

 4.4 Account Responsibility